Alternative Fan-beam Backprojection and Adjoint Operators

 Both algorithms were implemented on a multithreading architecture for each step.
-We used the \textsc{python} numerical library \textsc{scipy} \cite{scipy} mainly to compute Fast Fourier transforms, linear interpolations and Bessel coefficients.
-Results are satisfactory however no big difference was appreciated in computing time between the two methods.
-Although the theoretical interest of our formula (\ref{eq:main}) is the main goal of this work, computing time can also be reduced related to conventional backprojections because of the lower computational complexity, when fully exploiting fast matrix multiplication and fast Fourier transform algorithms in high performance computing facilities.
+We used the Python library \texttt{scipy} \cite{scipy} to compute Fast Fourier transforms, interpolations and Bessel coefficients.
+Besides the theoretical interest of our formula (\ref{eq:main_backG}), computing time can be reduced with optimized code related to conventional backprojections thanks to the lower computational complexity, when fully exploiting fast matrix multiplication and fast Fourier transform algorithms.